graphicore/varla-varfo/explorations/calibrate/index.md

 The result is set to a custom property in CSS on `:root` as `--unit-scale-physical` its value is <code class="insert insert-unit-scale-physical"></code>.

-There's a *caveat*: the example expects square pixels.
+The example expects square pixels.
 Generally it is possible to calibrate width and height separately.
 However, on the web reasonable square pixels can be expected and if they aren't square it should be tackled on a different layer, e.g. OS or device driver.

 The calibration widget was inspired by [my own experiment](../techniques/absolute_units_evaluation.html) and an [#614 issue comment](https://github.com/w3c/csswg-drafts/issues/614#issuecomment-611217635)